morganaxmu/morganaxmu.github.io/index.md

 I've learnt the R language and Python by myself.
 I will put some code of R and Python on Github.
 Also I've operated a Wechat public account for several years.

+In 2016, I was the member of the management of the Students Tourist Guide Team(学生导游队), which is a department of Volunteer Association(青年志愿者行动指导中心) of Xiamen University.
+After one year, I became the vice-chairman.
+We didn't get too much things form the predecessors, so I tried to trace back the history of our team and stopped at 2011.
+I'm still trying to find someone who knows the history of our team.
+If you have any clues, just contact me.

 ### Awards

 1. ShengFaTianJian Scholarship  Apr.
 2018